jqwik-team/jqwik/BACKLOG.md

     or which arbitrary does not provide exhaustive generation
   - Make default GenerationMode configurable
   - Decimal generation with restricted scale

-- @From(String methodName)
-  - can be used in parameter types to choose provider method as replacement for @ForAll.value
-  - can have alternatively `Class provider` attribute (but no value parameter) to specify ArbitraryProvider implementation
-  - @ForAll.value should still be allowed as shortcut

 - Provider methods can take params e.g.
   - @Provided(value="otherProviderMethod") Arbitrary<String> aString